-Program 1.2.6 Miramonte Specific Plan: The City shall coordinate with LAFCO to finalize the required Agricultural Mitigation and complete the annexation of approximately 647 acres designated as the Miramonte Specific Plan as identified in the General Plan Land Use Element and necessary to maintain an adequate number of sites where housing for all income categories.
+Program 1.2.6 Miramonte Specific Plan: The City shall coordinate with LAFCO to finalize the required Agricultural Mitigation and complete the annexation of approximately 647 acres designated as the Miramonte Specific Plan as identified in the General Plan Land Use Element and necessary to maintain an adequate number of sites for housing for all income categories.
 On December 19 2022, LAFCO approved Sphere of Influence (SOI) amendment and conditionally approved the Miramonte annexation pending approval of the agricultural mitigation to the satisfaction of LAFCO's Executive Officer.
-It is anticipated that the agricultural mitigation requirement will be resolved in early 2024.
-The Specific Plan has already been approved by the Soledad City Council.
+The developer has already identified a conservation site to fulfill that agricultural mitigation requirement and LAFCO anticipates issuing the Certificate of Completion for Phases 1 and 2 of Miramonte by June 2024.
+The Specific Plan and Vesting Tentative Tract map have already been approved by the Soledad City Council.